 Jerry Seinfeld stars in this television comedy series as himself, a comedian.
-The premise of this sitcom is Jerry and his friends going through everyday life, discussing various quirky situations that we can all relate to (especially if we live in New York).
+The premise of this sitcom is Jerry and his friends going through everyday life, discussing various quirky situations, to which we can all relate (especially if we live in New York City).
 The eccentric personalities of the offbeat characters who make up Jerry's social circle contribute to the fun.
-Written by

 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

 Did You Know?

 No one ever ate a toasted bagel in any episode.
 They were always "raw".
 See more

 Jerry's apartment building looks to have earthquake retrofitting on the exterior (several square steel plates which are anchors for cables) Actually, that is what it is.
 When I first saw it, our company was bidding in earnest around the time after the Whittier quake and that is what the finished product looked like.
 Native to Los Angeles and California only.
 See more

 So I tell her, 'I think I should leave now'.
 And she looks at me surprised as if she couldn't understand what had just happened and why I was leaving...
 The only excuse that I could fathom would be acceptable is to tell her that I am indeed Batman, and I'm sorry I just saw that Bat signal out the window.